QuTech-Delft/OpenQL/docs/platform_ccl.rst

 These mappings are used in:

 * the QISA, the instruction set of the platform, notably in the instructions that set the masks stored in the mask registers that are used in the instructions of two-qubit gates to address the operands.
 * the mapper pass that maps virtual qubit indices to real qubit indices.
 It is described in detail in :ref:`mapping`.
-* the postdecomposition pass that ...
+* the postdecomposition pass that maps two-qubit flux instructions to sets of one-qubit flux instructions.

-``resources`` is the section that is used to specify/configure various resources available in the platform as discussed below.
-Specification of these resources affects scheduling and mapping of gates.
-The configuration of the various resources in `hardware_configuration_cc_light.json
+``resources`` is the section that is used to specify/configure various resource types available in the platform as discussed below.
+Specification of these resource types affects scheduling and mapping of gates.
+The configuration of the various resource types in `hardware_configuration_cc_light.json
 <https://github.com/QE-Lab/OpenQL/blob/develop/tests/hardware_config_cc_light.json>`_
 assumes that the CC-Light architecture has the following relations between devices, connections, qubits and operations: